mawinkler/playground-one/docs/scenarios/zero-trust/zero-trust-lab.md

 Now, check your Playground One configuration.

-Verify, that you have `AWS SG - create Service Gateway` enabled in your configuration.
+Verify, that you have the following three services enabled in your configuration.

 ```sh
 pgo --config